jla-gardner/graph-pes/docs/source/cli/graph-pes-train/complete-docs.rst

 Optimizer
 +++++++++

-Configure the optimizer to use to train the model by pointing to something that instantiates a :class:`~graph_pes.training.opt.Optimizer`.
+Configure the optimizer used to train the model, either by providing a dictionary of keyword arguments to the :class:`~graph_pes.training.opt.Optimizer` constructor:

-The default is:

 .. code-block:: yaml

     fitting:
         optimizer:
-            +Optimizer:
+            # these are the default values
             name: Adam
             lr: 3e-3
             weight_decay: 0.0
             amsgrad: false

-but you could also point to your own custom optimizer:
+or by pointing to something that instantiates a :class:`~graph_pes.training.opt.Optimizer`, for instance using your own code:

 .. code-block:: yaml